 Robert Cockayne is buried at Burton-on-Trent and Percy Fathers at Reigate.
 The other men’s grave is the sea and they are therefore commemorated on the Lowestoft Naval Memorial.

 Wreck charts show the position of the wreck of the Cap d’Antifer as 53°17′34N 01°06′29E (WGS84), lying at a depth of 19 metres.
 Another source places the wreck 5.15 nautical miles SE from East Dudgeon Shoal bell-buoy.
-Ron Young, the well-known British diver, describes the wreck thus in his book Shipwrecks of the East Coast.
+The late Ron Young, the well-known British diver, described the wreck thus in his book Shipwrecks of the East Coast.
 Volume Two.

 "She is now totally collapsed and well broken up, with the highest parts standing just 2m high and surrounded by a small mound of debris.
 There is very little of interest, but the occasional lobster can be found hiding amid the rubble of flattened steel plates".